Individual - Taxes on personal incomeLast reviewed - 27 March 2023

 Income from capital includes interest, dividends, or other forms of investment.

 Foreign interest and dividends collected abroad by resident taxpayers must be declared in their annual tax return for the net amount (after the deduction of the foreign tax withheld at source), and the flat-rate tax is paid on assessment.
-Please note that pursuant to an arrest of the European Court of Justice, communal taxes should no more be applied on these foreign interest and dividends.
+Please note that pursuant to a decision of the European Court of Justice, communal taxes should no more be applied on these foreign interest and dividends.

-Pursuant to a ruling of the Belgian Supreme Court, it is now possible to substract a part of the French withholding taxes from the Belgian withholding taxes which are due on dividends received from those French stocks.
-Investors can claim back excessively withholding taxes from the past 5 years.
+Pursuant to a ruling of the Belgian Supreme Court, it is now possible to subtract a part of the French WHTs from the Belgian WHTs that are due on dividends received from those French stocks.
+Investors can claim back excessive WHTs from the past five years.
 Please note that this regime only applies to French dividends and cannot be extrapolated to dividends received from other countries.